InfusionBot/Welcome-Bot/commands.md

 ##### Cmd info

 - Description: Prune Messages.
+Add a -f option in the end to delete pinned messages also!
-- Usage: [no of msg / subcommand]
+- Usage: w/prune
 - Aliases: `purge`
 - Cooldown: 10